philippkeller/blog-random-howtos/source/_posts/Tagsystems-performance-tests.md

 ![Intersection test with 300 queries, up to three tags in query, 250 tags in small dataset](/images/intersection_250_3_i300.png "Intersection test with 300 queries, up to three tags in query, 250 tags in small dataset")

-The first two tests are done with 250 tags in the small dataset ([see below](#setup) for explanation).
+The first two tests are done with 250 tags in the small dataset.
 I think the queries in the "1 million bookmarks database" are the only size we should pay attention to.
 I mean if you have a small number of bookmarks, performance isn't really a thing to bother..

 We run intersection queries, like